-Technically, all of this makes T-Mobile internet a “fixed wireless” internet service.
-It's important to note, though, that 5G home internet is a lot more impressive than past fixed wireless options.
+Technically, all of this makes T-Mobile internet a fixed wireless internet service.
+It's important to note, though, that T-Mobile 5G Home Internet is a lot more impressive than past fixed wireless options.
 Fixed wireless used to be the last resort for rural internet customers who couldn't access cable or fiber options; now, the 5G version of the same concept may be a top choice for some consumers, even in urban areas that already have great broadband options.

-The arrival of 5G home internet is pretty exciting stuff, but let's not get ahead of ourselves.
+The arrival of 5G Home Internet is pretty exciting stuff, but let's not get ahead of ourselves.
 Not everyone lives within the range of T-Mobile's 5G network.
-Plus, not everyone who does is eligible for T-Mobile home internet (yet).
+Plus, not everyone who does is eligible for T-Mobile 5G Home Internet (yet).
 Why is that?

 T-Mobile's network is pretty impressive, but the company is also busy with all of its existing smartphone customers.
 Just as with any other type of connection, too much traffic could slow things down.
-Because of this, T-Mobile has been careful about rolling out its new home internet service, only adding as many customers as it can support with high-speed internet connections.
-For now, their home internet is only available in select markets.
+Because of this, T-Mobile has been careful about rolling out its new 5G Home Internet service, only adding as many customers as it can support with high-speed internet connections.
+For now, their 5G Home Internet is only available in select markets.

 T-Mobile is even limiting how many customers it can add in each market.
-This means that just because you’re within the service range of T-Mobile's 5G network doesn’t guarantee that you’ll be able to sign up for their home internet.
+This means that just because you’re within the service range of T-Mobile's 5G network doesn’t guarantee that you’ll be able to sign up for their 5G Home Internet.
 The only way to find out for sure is to check with T-Mobile.
 To do that, use the tool on the company's 5G internet page or just give them a call.

-Having a truly wireless home internet plan is arguably the ultimate “cord-cutting” move, and the fact that T-Mobile home internet has no contracts or commitments makes it even sweeter.
+Having a truly wireless home internet plan is arguably the ultimate “cord-cutting” move, and the fact that T-Mobile 5G Home Internet has no contracts or commitments makes it even sweeter.

 T-Mobile's 5G network is also fast enough to handle other streaming services, including big names like Netflix and HBO Max.
-The one outlier, however, is the live TV streaming service Hulu + Live TV: For the time being, it won't work on T-Mobile's network.
-T-Mobile and Hulu are currently ironing this out, so it's unlikely to be a long-term issue, but it's something that cord-cutting Hulu fans should keep in mind before they switch.
+The one outlier, however, is the live TV streaming service Hulu + Live TV.
+While it does work with T-Mobile 5G Home Internet, it does take some extra steps, but T-Mobile can help you through that process.